MiWeiss/Project-Tips/mini_sections/minimal_first.md

     (i.e., declare and document class names and public methods - without actually implementing them yet).
     Use TODO-Comments and Mocking to indicate methods that still have to be implemented. ([-> Stubs](./stubs.md))
 3. Pick a **minimalistic happy path**, i.e., the simplest feature from (1) that allows a program execution.
-    Use TDD to implement it (=> Write the tests first, than the logic), leave all other method untouched.
+    Use TDD to implement it (=> Write the tests first, than the logic), leave all other methods untouched.

     Make sure not to forget to document your code [-> Docs & Readme](../README.md#1-1-code-documentation-and-project-readme).
     Your project is now already in a state that could be executed and that will collect partial points,